Gluten Free Homemade Dog Biscuits Recipe

 The answers are yes and yes.

 We are owned by an adorable shih tzu named Jake.
-Jake is a character; he jumps and carries on every time we come home as if we are rock stars or returning warriors, he is completely unaware of the fact he is supposed to be an inside, frou-frou house dog, and he enters the federal relocation program every time he hears the word “bath” (he is also a bit of a genius as he has learned how to spell and goes deep undercover when we spell out the letters B-A-T-H).
-He trained us to give us treats by one day standing on his hind legs like a dancing bear, making a pawing motion with his front feet and giving us the big brown puppy eyes.
+Jake is a character; he jumps and carries on every time we come home, as if we are rock stars or returning warriors.
+He is completely unaware of the fact that he is supposed to be an inside, frou-frou house dog, and he enters the federal relocation program every time he hears the word “bath” (he is also a bit of a genius, as he has learned how to spell and goes deep undercover when we spell out the letters B-A-T-H).
+He trained us to give him treats by one day standing on his hind legs like a dancing bear, making a pawing motion with his front feet and giving us the big brown puppy eyes.
 It was so precious we just had to give him a treat and he’s been doing the same routine ever since whenever he wants a little snack.

 He also happens to be gluten intolerant.
-Gluten intolerance in dogs is a lot more common than one might think and is the cause for lots of problems your pup may be having such as scratching, rashes and digestive issues.
-You can read more here, here and here.
+Gluten intolerance in dogs is a lot more common than one might think and is the cause for lots of problems your pup may be having, such as scratching, rashes, and digestive issues.
+You can read more here and here.

-In a previous post I described how well I feed my dog.
-From the time he was a puppy I have made his food from raw turkey and fresh fruits and veggies.
-His treats however were a different matter.
-Not realizing that Jakes suffered from gluten intake, I was giving him little pet treats now and again that I picked up at the grocery store.
+In a previous post, I described how well I feed my dog.
+From the time he was a puppy, I have made his food from raw turkey and fresh fruits and veggies.
+His treats, however, were a different matter.
+Not realizing that Jake suffered from gluten intolerance, I was giving him little pet treats now and again that I picked up at the grocery store.
 And the scratching began.

 As a note – Jake declined to have his photo taken for this post.
-My son convinced me I could save a ton of money by buying a $200.00 pet grooming device and foregoing his monthly trip to the groomer.
-So he shaved off all Jake’s beautiful hair, the groomer has decided she needs to charge me double to fix the damage but of course can’t get him in for 3 weeks and Jake is walking around looking like a Chinese water rat.
-Needless to say he is very distressed over the ordeal.
+My son convinced me I could save a ton of money by buying a $200 pet grooming device and foregoing his monthly trip to the groomer.
+So he shaved off all Jake’s beautiful hair.
+The groomer has decided she needs to charge me double to fix the damage but of course can’t get him in for 3 weeks and Jake is walking around looking like a Chinese water rat.
+Needless to say, he is very distressed over the ordeal.

 A well intentioned son – priceless!

 Preheat oven to 250 degrees.
-Line 2 baking sheets with parchment paper of Silpat mats.
+Line 2 baking sheets with parchment paper or Silpat mats.

 Bake for 1½ to 2 hours or until the biscuits are dry and firm.
 Let cool completely.